 “Adolescent males depend on sports for social status, the maintenance of relationships with male peers and family members,” said Veliz.
 “In other words, sports are a powerful site to be recognized as a man, and male adolescents will sacrifice their bodies through athletic performances to prove their masculinity.
 Consequently, opioid use and misuse among males could be the byproduct of a play-through-pain culture.”

 There is still value to prescribing opioids, says Veliz, as they are helpful in managing pain on a short-term basis.
 Prescribing physicians can reduce the odds of misuse by discussing the management of medications with both adolescents and their parents.

-“It’s important to discuss abuse with patient and parent and prescribe narcotics only when necessary, in limited amounts and for a limited duration,” said Daniel Green, M.D., a pediatric orthopedic surgeon at New York’s Hospital for Special Surgery.
-He suggests that legislation can help.
+“It’s important to discuss abuse with patient and parent and prescribe narcotics only when necessary, in limited amounts and for a limited duration,” said a pediatric orthopedic surgeon at New York’s Hospital for Special Surgery.
+We suggest to click here to get all the details.